(Part 1, “Where are Our Fathers Buried?”)

 “On his arrival in Medvezhegorsk, MATVEYEV ordered two wooden clubs with which he began to beat the convicts himself or permitted his subordinates to do so.
 These beatings took place in the room where the condemned individuals were bound before being loaded into the motor vehicles, during the journey, and [at the place] where the sentences were carried out.
 In some cases, prisoners were killed with such a club in the room where they were bound; others were suffocated there.”

-The condemned prisoners, evidently, were being taken in motor vehicles to the place of execution from somewhere in Medgora, the capital of Belbaltlag.
+The condemned prisoners, evidently, were being taken in motor vehicles to the place of execution from somewhere in Medgora, the capital of the Belbaltlag Camp complex.
 Only one building could serve as such an “accumulator”, the interrogation centre for the White Sea Canal.
 There are, in fact, direct indications in the case files.

 The accused Mironov deposed that